NOW UPDATED AS OF July 15, 2023

 There are hundreds of services out there claiming they can help you find good stocks and beat the market.
 We subscribe to a few dozen and update this list quarterly so you can see which ones are performing the best.

-Over the last 4 years, the stock picks from the Motley Fool Stock Advisor have consistently outperformed the overall market by 40% per year–when compounded over a 4 years their picks have beat the market by 93%.
+Over the last 7 years, the stock picks from the Motley Fool Stock Advisor have consistently outperformed the overall market. by double digits per year.
 That is far and above all of the other newsletters we track.
 If you are still not convinced, then read our full Motley Fool Stock Advisor review.

 While every stock pick of theirs does not go up, they always pick a few stocks that double and triple each year–that is how they get their amazing returns.

-We don't guarantee future results, we are only sharing our historical results.
-If you want to get their next stock picks, for just $19, CLICK HERE.
+We don’t guarantee future results, we are only sharing our historical results.
+If you want to get a year of their next stock picks, for just $79, CLICK HERE.

 If you have cash available every month to invest, the Rule Breakers newsletter is our second best performer.
 On average their 24 picks for each of the last 7 years have outperformed Stock Advisor’s , but their variance is much more.
 The Stock Advisor has fewer losing stock recommendations, but Rule Breakers has more super-returns on a few stocks.